U.S. House committee threatens subpoena if Pompeo will not provide Iran information

 The State Department declined comment.
 Pompeo was on a trip to California.

 Criticism of the administration has grown as officials have offered shifting justifications for the strike.
-Trump fueled controversy by saying on Twitter that “it doesn’t really matter” whether Soleimani posed an imminent threat.
+Trump fuelled controversy by saying on Twitter that “it doesn’t really matter” whether Soleimani posed an imminent threat.

 The House on Thursday rebuked the president by passing a resolution, mostly along party lines, that would stop Trump from further military action against Iran.